 Our Summer Intensive is based on ‘Rolling Admission ‘ which means that its on a first come, first serve basis.
 So there is no official deadline to register for the program.
-However, as the program is in high demand, we advise that interested dancers and dance students register by the late winter or early spring in order to guarantee that they have a spot reserved for them in the Summer Intensive.
+However, as the program is in high demand, we advise that interested dancers and dance students register by early spring in order to guarantee that they have a spot reserved for them in the Summer Intensive.

 In order to do so, go to the registration page here, complete the registration form and proceed to make the registration payment.
 Once that is complete, you will secure your place in the upcoming program.

 ** Please note that our program is in high demand and registration is in full swing and space is in fact limited and will start filling up come March and April.
 So if you are seriously considering attending, we advise that you secure your spot by registering sooner than later here.

 Since participants are welcome to register for either our 2-week, 4-week, or 6-week Summer Intensive, those staying for the longer 4-week or 6-week program will have the opportunity to learn additional company repertoire and study with additional dance teachers and choreographers.